Jamie Baxter Jamie Baxter

 May I take this course?
 Cap is 18 students.

-Due to an arrangement between Geography and Sociology - students from those departments are allowed to sign up first (until about mid Dec.) then the course is open to those who have approached me asking for permission to take the course.
-If you are a Geographer or Sociologist, please sign up as soon as you can.
+Due to an arrangement between Geography and Sociology - students from those departments are allowed to sign up first (until about mid Dec.) then the course opens up further to those from other departments.
+If you are a Geographer or Sociologist, please sign up as soon as possible so I know the course enrolment.
 If you are interested in the course and are outside of these two departments contact me and ask me to put you on the waiting list.
 Check the news section for updates on this topic.

 Format